-If you’re newly married to someone who already has a policy, you might wonder whether you should combine auto insurance, and in a lot of cases, it makes sense to do so.
-You might receive a discount by combining policies, and it simplifies your household finances.
+If you're newly married or in a committed relationship to someone who already has a policy, you might wonder whether you should combine auto insurance.
+In a lot of cases, we'd recommend combining your policies for joint coverage.
+Combining policies can make sense to potentially get better rates, share vehicles more easily, and budget for coverage as a couple.
+You might receive a discount on joint policies, and it can simplify repayment if you share most of your money and split bills.

-Your coverage options depend on the insurer and where you (and your spouse) live.
-Let’s look at the rules and times when spouses should combine car insurance.
+Your coverage options depend on the insurer and where you live.
+Let's look at the rules and times when married couples should have joint car insurance.

 Key takeaways

-• Spouses and other household members are generally included on your car’s auto insurance policy when you sign up and list them.
+- Spouses and other household members are generally included on your car's auto insurance policy when you sign up and list them.
+However, you aren't typically required to combine your policies if you're married or in a long-term relationship.

-• Keeping separate policies can make sense if one of you has a specialty vehicle or high-risk factors or if you’re planning on separating.
+- Keeping separate policies as a married couple can make sense if one of you has a specialty vehicle, one of you has high-risk factors, or you're planning to separate.

-• You can exclude someone from your insurance policy in most states, but not all insurance companies allow this.
+- You can exclude someone from your insurance policy in most states if you decide you don't want to list your partner as a covered driver on your policy, but not all insurance companies allow this.

-If your spouse lives with you — even if they’re gone temporarily due to being deployed or away at college — the insurer will likely put your spouse on your car insurance policy automatically when you sign up.
-Insurance companies generally require anyone living in the same house as you to be listed, including roommates, in-laws, stepchildren, etc.
+If your spouse lives with you — even if they're gone temporarily due to being deployed or away at college — the insurer will likely put your spouse on your car insurance policy automatically when you sign up.
+Insurance companies generally require anyone living in the same house, including roommates, in-laws, stepchildren, etc., to be listed on the policy.
+But again, this differs from a joint policy.

 If you have separate auto policies and you're moving in together, that means that you'll both be covered under a combined car insurance policy from two separate companies as long as the insurers are notified.
 The exceptions are if you cancel one of them or ask the insurance company to list your spouse as an "excluded driver" from your own policy.